-The texture of the udon noodles is very special, the noodles are chewy and springy, the broth is sweet and clear, and the three side dishes served are exquisite and delicious, which is surprising.
+The texture of the udon is very special, the noodles are chewy, the broth is sweet and clear, and the mentaiko cream soup is rich and fragrant, making it very appetizing.
+The side dishes are exquisite and delicious, leaving a pleasant surprise.

 The restaurant decor is trendy and has a strong Japanese atmosphere, making one feel as if they are in a Japanese oden shop.